 With an undergraduate degree in zoology from Oxford and a PhD in evolutionary genetics from Princeton, I originally came to Cambridge MA as a Harvard Junior Fellow.
-I am currently an undergraduate advisor in the Life Sciences and Lecturer on Organismic & Evolutionary Biology here at Harvard.
+I am currently an Assistant Head Tutor of Integrative Biology and Lecturer on Organismic & Evolutionary Biology here at Harvard.

 Evolutionary Biology: I am interested in genetic and statistical approaches to detecting adaptive evolution (instances of positive natural selection) in genomes.
 I am especially fascinated by islands because they are so often home to remarkable evolutionary innovations.